dcaoyuan/spray-websocket/README.md

 Example:

-The BaseWebSocketConnection which could be extended to your WebSocketConnection by overriding businessLogic
+The WebSocketConnection which could be extended to your WebSocketWorker by overriding businessLogic

 ```scala